 - Store leftovers of cooked meals in the fridge and use them up within two to three days

-Cooking foods to core temperatures of 70°C to 100°C kills most existing pathogens.
+Cooking foods to product temperatures of 70°C to 100°C kills most existing pathogens.
 With certain species of bacteria, resistant particles (spores) can germinate rather than be killed off by cooking.
 Surviving germs and bacteria that enter food after heating (e.g. during seasoning) can propagate at temperatures between 10°C and 60°C. Certain species of bacteria form heat resistant bacterial toxins when they propagate.
 These bacterial toxins can cause illnesses even if the food is adequately cooked after being contaminated.
 This is why the temperature range at which bacteria can propagate should be avoided by keeping food hot or cooling it as quickly as possible after cooking.

 What do I have to consider when preparing eggs?

 Raw eggs can contain pathogens in the inside or on the shell.
 Special care must therefore be taken to ensure that raw eggs are handled in a hygienic manner.